NourhenKachroudi/Potholes-and-Speed-Bumps-detection/README.md

 ## Repository Contents

-This repository includes code and resources related to the YOLOv5 model and Selenium web scraping scripts, which were essential for balancing the existing dataset.
-However, the datasets and the application code are not provided.
+This repository doesn't include code and resources.
+If you need any information or have questions, please feel free to contact me.

 ## Contact

-If you have any questions or need further information about this project, please feel free to contact me : nourhen.kachroudi@supcom.tn
+nourhen.kachroudi@supcom.tn